XINS3/WebXS/docs/index.md

-I am a first year Ph.D. student at the Uppsala University currently, this is my [academic profile](https://xins3.github.io/).
+I am currently a Ph.D. student at the Uppsala University, this is my [academic profile](https://xins3.github.io/).

 -------------------------